La Grande Béroche: Heritage sites of national significance

-The prehistoric lake shore settlement at Baie De Bevaix, the neolithic funerary and cultural center of Treytel-A Sugiez in Bevaix, Gorgier Castle, the Gallo-Roman settlement at La Béroche and a prehistoric lake shore settlement in Gorgier, La Béroche, a Gallo-Roman settlement, and the neolithic settlement at Port Conty / Tivoli in Saint-Aubin-Sauges, the La Redoute Des Bourguignons, a prehistoric site and hallstatt tumulus in Vaumarcus are all listed as Swiss heritage site of national significance.
+The prehistoric lake shore settlement at Baie De Bevaix, the Neolithic funerary and cultural center of Treytel-A Sugiez in Bevaix, Gorgier Castle, the Gallo-Roman settlement at La Béroche and a prehistoric lake shore settlement in Gorgier, La Béroche, a Gallo-Roman settlement, and the Neolithic settlement at Port Conty / Tivoli in Saint-Aubin-Sauges, the La Redoute Des Bourguignons, a prehistoric site and hallstatt tumulus in Vaumarcus are all listed as Swiss heritage site of national significance.

-World heritage site
+World Heritage Site

 The new municipality is home to three prehistoric sites which are part of the Prehistoric Pile dwellings around the Alps UNESCO World Heritage Site.
 Bevaix is home to the L’Abbaye 2 site, Gorgier has the Les Argilliez site and Saint-Aubin-Sauges has the Port-Conty site each of which is a prehistoric pile-dwelling (or stilt house) settlement.

 L'Abbaye 2 is a Bronze Age submerged site located near the L'Abbaye 1 Neolithic site.
 The former village at L'Abbaye 2 is about 180 m from the lake shore and consisted of a number of stilt houses.
 It has been dendrochronologically dated to 1040-986 BC.
 The village site covers an area of about 150 by 80 m and was probably connected to the shore by a foot bridge.
 About 400 Bronze Age objects have been discovered in the water around the village.

 The Les Argilliez site consists of two villages.
 One is a Classical Cortaillod village with 6 piles dated between 3841 and 3817 BC.
 The other is a Late Cortaillod site with 2 piles from 3531 to 3528 BC.
 Both villages are in a small bay about 200 m north of the Chez-le-Bart 1 site.
 The remains of the villages are still quite visible underwater and stretch over an area of about 150 × 50 m.
 Some stone axes, antler ax handles and pottery fragments have been discovered.

-Port-Conty has two neolithic settlements.
+Port-Conty has two Neolithic settlements.
 The first is a Late Cortaillod or Port-Conty type Cortaillod village.
 One piece of timber from this site has been dated to 3574.
 The second village is a Late Horgen village.
 Five of the piles are from 3160 and 3159, and two piles are from 3064 and 3062.
 The site was discovered in 1860 by F. Troyon, who originally thought it was a Bronze Age village.
-Further excavations in the late 19th and early 20th century found that it was a neolithic site.
+Further excavations in the late 19th and early 20th century found that it was a Neolithic site.
 In 1929-1932, P. Vouga dug a long (55 m) 1 to 1.5 m deep trench to examine a single layer.
 He found three archaeological horizons which were from the Middle Neolithic, the Late Neolithic and the end of the Late Neolithic.
 Based on his study, it appears that the site was covered by an artificial mound which was 20 × 10 m and about 70 cm deep.
 It was built in two stages, with a layer of branches between the layers.